 - Tainted food.
 When rodents enter your home, they will look for a food source.
 Unfortunately, this means that they may help themselves to food in your kitchen, contaminating your food with their urine and droppings.

 - Poor air quality.
-The urine and droppings that rodents leave behind create contaminated dust in the air.
+The urine and droppings that rodents create contaminated dust in the air.
 Even if you don’t come in direct contact with the rodents, breathing in this poor air quality can cause sickness.

 If you suspect mice, rats, or other rodents have infested your house, it is essential to have a qualified rodent control specialist like Pest Arrest complete a thorough inspection of your home.